Common Lisp the Language, 2nd Edition

 loop keyword that begins the clause and by the auxiliary keywords in the

 clause.
-The keywords do
+The keywords do, initially, and

-are the only loop keywords that can take any number
+finally are the only loop keywords that can take any number

 of Lisp forms and group them as if in a single progn